msracver/Deep-Feature-Flow/README.md

 1. All of our experiment settings (GPU #, dataset, etc.) are kept in yaml config files at folder `./experiments/{rfcn/dff_rfcn}/cfgs`.

-2. Two config files have been provided so far, namely, R-FCN and Deep Feature Flow with R-FCN for ImageNet VID.
+2. Two config files have been provided so far, namely, Frame baseline with R-FCN and Deep Feature Flow with R-FCN for ImageNet VID.
 We use 4 GPUs to train models on ImageNet VID.

 3. To perform experiments, run the python script with the corresponding config file as input.
 For example, to train and test Deep Feature Flow with R-FCN, use the following command
     ```